invertase/react-native-firebase/README.md

   - full reference & installation documentation alongside detailed guides and FAQs
 - 🔥 **Mirrors official Firebase Web SDK**
   - functions as a drop-in replacement for the Firebase Web SDK in React Native
-  - maximises cross-platform code re-usability e.g. re-using code on web platforms
+  - maximizes cross-platform code re-usability e.g. re-using code on web platforms

 ## Firebase Modules

-This is the root of the monorepo for React Native Firebase, if you're looking for a specific package please select the package link from below.
+This is the root of the mono-repo for React Native Firebase, if you're looking for a specific package please select the package link from below.

 The main package that you interface with is `App` (`@react-native-firebase/app`)